 Council has in place a "Debt Collection Policy" that guides the decision making around the pursuit of overdue debts.
 Council makes every effort to contact ratepayers at their correct address and with the contact details previously supplied, but it is the ratepayers' responsibility to properly advise Council of any changes to their contact details.
 The Local Government Act 1989 Section 230 and 231 requires both the vendor and purchaser of property, or their agents (e.g. solicitors and or conveyancers), to notify Council by way of notice of disposition or acquisition of an interest in land.
 In the event that an account becomes overdue, Council will issue an overdue reminder notice which will include any accrued penalty interest.
-In the event that the account remains unpaid and no effort has been made by the ratepayer to contact Council, the account may be referred to a credit management company without further notice to recover the overdue amount.
+In the event that the account remains unpaid, Council staff will attempt to contact the ratepayer via phone, email and text messages.
+If no contact can be established, and no effort has been made by the ratepayer to contact Council, the account may be referred to a credit management company without further notice to recover the overdue amount.
 Any fees and court costs incurred will be recoverable from the ratepayer.
 Ratepayers who have a documented hardship case will not be referred to the credit management company.

 If an amount payable by way of rates in respect to land has been in arrears for three years or more with no payment arrangement in place during this time, Council may take action to sell the property in accordance with the Local Government Act 1989 Section 181.
-Council will at no time sell a property for unpaid rates that is the ratepayer's principal place of residence.
+Council will at no time sell a property that is the ratepayer's principal place of residence for unpaid rates.